anikaarevalo/3rd-indl-proj-mole-detection/README.md

 ## Pending things to do
-- Cleaning the code (due to storage issues of the contributor's pc, notebooks were migrated from jupyter to Google colab on the fly).
+- Cleaning the code (due to storage issues of the contributor's pc, notebooks were migrated from jupyter to Google colab on the fly.
+That being said, I stopped leveraging Git ops and its versioning capabilities in the middle of this project :( .)
 - Methods to improve performance metrics so as to minimize the tendency of a deep learning model to overfit
 - **Methods to improve predictive power of the model per class** (the model needs to be properly trained).
 - Use other deep learning models that are more effective and efficient